splatwizard/splatwizard/_sources/library_api/rasterizer.md

 # Rasterizer

 Splatwizard integrates multiple rasterizers from prior work, which can be directly imported and used.
-Each rasterizer closely follows the papi design in the original codebase to minimize migration and application efforts.
+Each rasterizer closely follows the design in the original codebase to minimize tedious migration work.

 ## Standard Gaussian rasterizer